Wholesale Real Estate Taxes: Learn Exactly How To File In 2025

 When assigning contracts, the wholesaler cashes wholesale checks, collects assignment fees, and behaves as an independent contractor in a 1099 situation.
 This is different from a W-2, where an employer ensures the taxes are taken out based on the W-9 filled out by the employee.

 Since wholesalers do not usually take ownership of the property, they are not commonly on the title.
 If they are, the goal is to move the property out of their hands as quickly as possible.
-Because of this, most of the time, as business owners, wholesalers don’t pay property taxes, like the homeowner, property owner, or real estate investor.
+Because of this, most of the time, as business owners, wholesalers don’t pay property taxes, like homeowners, property owners, or real estate investors.

 Conversely, in the instance where a wholesaler engages in a double closing, there may be different tax considerations in terms of the city, state, local, or other taxes paid at closing.
 So, again, consulting with a tax expert, title company, and legal expert will help you avoid costly mistakes at tax time.